TickTeam/guide-tt/what_is_calendar_view.md

 ###What is Calendar View?

+Tap “Calendar” in the List view.
 Calendar View allows you view your tasks with due date in a calendar, which is more intuitive and clear to manage your tasks.
-Tap “Calendar” in the List view.
-The main page is divided into two parts: calendar & tasks.

 ![](../images/andcalendarview1.png)